ApidWare/ApidMusic/README.md

 # ApidMusic - Listen Freely.

 ApidMusic is an Open-Source web based music streaming application which lets you listen to music without any interruption while respecting your privacy. \
-[Click here](https://apidmusic.netlify.app) or go to [https://apidmusic.netlify.app](https://apidmusic.netlify.app) to visit the ApidMusic website.
+[Click here](https://apidmusic.netlify.app) or go to [https://apidmusic.netlify.app](https://apidmusic.netlify.app) (Not available at the moment) to visit the ApidMusic website.

+>[NOTE - Still in alpha development phase.]

 ## Q - How to start development server?